douglaz/psl/MOSEK-add-on.md

 [MOSEK](http://www.mosek.com/) is software for numeric optimization.
 PSL can use MOSEK as a conic program solver via a PSL add on.
+Mosek support is provided as part of the [PSL Experimental](https://github.com/linqs/psl-experimental) package.

 ### Setting up the MOSEK add on